riceissa/spaced-inbox/README.md

 `spaced_inbox.py` script.
 You may even need to prefix the command with `python3` or `py.exe`.
 To debug the executable location, I recommend doing `M-x compile`, deleting the default `make -k `, and then entering whatever spaced inbox command you want to try out.
+In fact, if you want, you can just do `M-x compile` and then `spaced_inbox.py -r` or `spaced_inbox.py -c` to interact with the script, in just the way that you would interact with any other compiler from within Emacs.
+Think of the spaced inbox script as a compiler for your notes; instead of giving your a list of errors in your code, it shows you a list of notes that perhaps you should look back on.

 Restart Emacs.
 Now you should be able to just do `M-x spaced-inbox` to do a single review.
 Of course, you can map this command to any key combination you